oregon coast

 Shale ridge Trail & Constitution grove

-Southwest of Bend and Mount Bachelor, the Waldo Lake Wilderness area near Willamette National Forest contains a captivating near-level hike through prime old-growth forest.
+Southwest of Bend and Mount Bachelor, the Waldo Lake Wilderness area near Willamette National Forest contains a captivating, nearly level hike through prime old-growth forest.
 At five miles roundtrip, the Shale Ridge Trail is a simple walk that initially passes some very large Douglas firs between 5 and 10 feet in diameter.
-It travels south by the North Fork Middle Fork of the Willamette River and terminates in a boggy, wetland often populated by mosquitos.
-This bog contains the stunning reward - a wonderful grove of ancient western red cedars up to 10 feet in diameter.
+It travels south by the North Fork Middle Fork of the Willamette River and terminates in a boggy wetland often populated by mosquitos.
+This bog contains the stunning reward—a wonderful grove of ancient western red cedars up to 10 feet in diameter.

 The interesting and aptly named Constitution Grove is located three miles west of the Shale Ridge Trail on Forest Road 19.
-This diverse stand of Douglas firs and western hemlock were nascent trees at the country’s founding but, like the US, they have developed and grown over the past 250 years.
-Small plaques are nailed to some of the larger trees, which bear the name of a few the country’s founding fathers.
+This diverse stand of Douglas firs and western hemlock were nascent trees at the country’s founding but, like the U.S., they have developed and grown over the past 250 years.
+Small plaques are nailed to some of the larger trees, which bear the names of a few of the country’s founding fathers.

 Shale Ridge Trail